Dayun123/movies-rest-api/README.md

 - Basic API authentication
 - Utilizing Mongoose for working with MongoDB

+I will be blogging as I work through creating this app and committing the file to the repo.
+It can be viewed at [Dev Blog](https://github.com/Dayun123/movies-rest-api/blob/master/dev-blog.md).

 ## Caveats

 As I'm trying to understand the Express framework at a very basic level, I will *NOT* be using: